 Obviously, it is unacceptable to erase the whole eraseblock each time a sector is updated.
 Instead, so-called "out-of-place updates" technique is usually used.
-This simply means, that no attempts to update the sector in-place is made, but instead, the update is written to some other sector and the contents of the previous sector is afterwords regarded as garbage.
+This simply means that no attempts to update sectors in-place are made but instead, updates are written to some other sector and the contents of the previous sector is afterwords regarded as garbage.